shauninman/MinUI/skeleton/BASE/README.txt

 Copy the "miyoo354" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

+M17

+Copy the "em_ui.sh" file and "MinUI.zip" (without unzipping) to the root of the SD card.

 RG35XX

 MinUI is meant to be installed over a fresh copy of the stock Anbernic firmware.
 You can use the stock TF1 card, reports of its poor quality are greatly exaggerated and, as long as you are using the recommended two card setup, no userdata is stored on it.